hellerve/blog/wip/Scheme_Macros_VII:_Design_by_Contract.md

 It mostly serves to solidify some of the concepts and intuitions involved in macro hackery.

+I’d also like to add that this project and blog post are inspired by [the work of a dear friend of mine](https://github.com/ds2643/dbc), who implemented a Design-By-Contract macro in Common Lisp and wants to port it to Carp.
+Way to go!

 ## An API

 Ideally, we’d like to have regular functions augmented with a declarative way of